TeenLife Virtual Gap Year Fairs for 2021Posted June 30, 2021, 5:44 pm by

 - YES Abroad

-Semester at Sea is a study abroad program open to students of all majors (ages 18 and up) that want to focus on academic examination, field work, and meaningful engagement with the community.
+Semester at Sea is a study abroad program open to students of all majors (ages 18 and up).
+It focuses on academic examination, field work, and meaningful engagement with the community.
 Students will live in a “floating college”, a seven deck ship, and travel around the world while earning credits from a world-class university to apply to the next step in their lives.
 This is an unforgettable experience for anyone with a thirst for adventure and a hunger for knowledge.
 Learn more by watching Semester at Sea’s April 2021 TeenLife presentation.

 Alzar Gap is a wilderness gap program open for those aged 18 to 20.
 Participants will learn leadership and communication skills, while also training in environmental stewardship and outdoor industry.
 You can experience multi-day skiing, backpacking, rafting, and kayaking in scenic locations.
 You will also earn valuable certifications and learn necessary skills to join the adventure industry.
 What kind of certifications can you earn during the program?
 What else can you expect?
 Find out by watching Alzar Gap’s April 2021 TeenLife presentation.